 The link between the rise of more oil field workers and deaths can be attributed to new, inexperienced workers entering the industry due to booming production.
 During times of high demand, many new workers may not have relevant training and experience.

 If you are in need of reliable legal guidance with an oil field accident case, you have come to the right place.
-For more than a decade, The Law Offices of George P. Escobedo & Associates, PLLC has been successfully representing injured individuals across Texas.
+For more than a decade, The Law Office of George P. Escobedo & Associates, PLLC has been successfully representing injured individuals across Texas.
 We are ready and willing to help you cope with your injuries too.

 Contact us and request a free consultation today.